slsa-framework/slsa/docs/spec/v0.1/provenance.md

 `metadata.completeness.arguments` _boolean, optional_

 > If true, the `builder` claims that `recipe.arguments` is complete, meaning
-> that all external inputs are propertly captured in `recipe`.
+> that all external inputs are properly captured in `recipe`.

 <a id="metadata.completeness.environment"></a>
 `metadata.completeness.environment` _boolean, optional_